 # January 2, 2023

-There is a series of resolution layers governing DNS, IP, and port routing on OSX.
+There are a series of resolution layers governing DNS, IP, and port routing on OSX.
 Here are some of the different interfaces to manipulate how you route traffic to the internet or to localhost.

 /etc/hosts